 Rhode Island College is known for it's academic work in the following disciplines:

-Rhode Island College's most influential alumni faculty include professors and professionals in the fields of Social Work, Nursing, and Anthropology.
+Rhode Island College's most influential alumni faculty include professors and professionals in the fields of Social Work, Anthropology, and Nursing.
 Here are some of Rhode Island College's most famous alumni: